A focus on long-term performance

 According to the Australian Taxation Office, employers must pay the SG at least four times a year, by the quarterly due dates.

 Employers must pay and report super electronically in a standard format, ensuring they meet SuperStream requirements, and your super payments must go to a complying super fund.

 If you don’t pay the SG on time, you may have to pay the super guarantee charge.

-Under the current legislated timetable, the SG rate rises to 10% from 1 July 2021 and then incrementally by 0.5% each financial year to 12% by 1 July 2025.
+Under the current legislated timetable, the SG rate rose from 9.5% to 10% on 1 July 2021 and will continue to rise incrementally by 0.5% each financial year to 12% by 1 July 2025.

 1 July 2021

 1 July 2023